microsoft/BuildXL/Documentation/Wiki/DeveloperGuide.md

 # Overview
 There are two variants of BuildXL development: Public (default) and Internal (for Microsoft internal developers).
-The difference comes down to a few dependencies which are only availably internally within Microsoft today, like the connections to an internal cache server.
-The aquisition path for machine prerequesites may also differ slightly.
+The difference comes down to a few dependencies which are only available internally within Microsoft today, like the connections to an internal cache server.
+The acquisition path for machine prerequisites may also differ slightly.

 If you are a Microsoft internal developer, the Internal variant is automatically selected based on your user domain on Windows.
 On Linux and macOS you need to specify --internal in bxl.sh.